Almanach (album)

-Almanach is an album by Malicorne, released in 1976 on the Grffin label.
+Almanach is a traditional folk album by Malicorne, released in 1976 on the Griffin label.
 As before, it has a complex sound.
-The arrival of Hughes de Courson has given the album a more classical feel.
+The arrival of Hughes de Courson gives the album a more classical feel.

+Consisting of mainly traditional French songs, the album contains twelve songs to reflect the twelve months of the year.
+Gabriel Yacoub attempted to highlight the spiritual basis of the traditional songs in this album by associating them with the ceremonial customs throughout the year.
+The original gatefold LP came with an 8-page booklet detailing these "magical practices".

+In November 1977, Almanach achieved gold by selling 100,000 copies.

+The 2000 CD reissue added a thirteenth track.

 Track listing

 All songs traditional except where noted.
+All songs arranged by the band.